-The study area in Southern Mozambique is limited in the North by the Espírito Santo Estuary and Maputo Bay, in the East by the Indian Ocean, in the South by the South African Republic and the West by River Tembe and the dividing line between the administrative posts of Bela Vista and Catuane (Figure 2).
-It comprises the Municipal District of Katembe, and the District of Matutuíne, in Maputo Province.
+The study area in Southern Mozambique is limited in the North by the Espírito Santo Estuary and the Maputo Bay, in the East by the Indian Ocean, in the South by the South African Republic and in the West by the River Tembe and the dividing line between the administrative posts of Bela Vista and Catuane (Figure 2).
+It comprises the Municipal District of Katembe, and the District of Matutuíne, in the Maputo Province.

-Katembe is a traditionally rural territory at the banks of Maputo Bay.
-While distant from Maputo City only 2 km across the Espírito Santo estuary, the district of Katembe is currently 1 hour apart by ferry boat, and more than 100 km apart through a not fully paved road, which can be blocked in poor weather events.
+Katembe is a traditionally rural territory on the banks of Maputo Bay.
+While Maputo City is only 2 km away across the Espírito Santo estuary, the district of Katembe is currently 1 hour apart by ferry boat, and over 100 km apart through a not fully paved road, which is occasionally blocked in poor weather events.